saaguero/ckad-notes/README.md

 # Exercises

-It is highly recommended to do do all the exercises from the following links:
+Highly recommended to do all the exercises from the following links:

 - https://github.com/dgkanatsios/CKAD-exercises
 - https://codeburst.io/kubernetes-ckad-weekly-challenges-overview-and-tips-7282b36a2681